-When my boys were younger, my approach to literature was tied to a complex education philosophy called Let’s Just Read.
+When my boys were younger, my approach to literature was tied to a complex pedagogy called Let’s Just Read.
 I’m sure you’ve heard of it.
 It’s where you find books you’re interested in and you read them.
-Very hard to implement.
+Difficult to implement.
 Took years of practice!

-I floundered for a couple of years trying to find a literature program that fit.
+I floundered for a while, trying to find a literature program that fit.
 We’re secular homeschoolers so that alone shortened our list of potential homeschool curriculum programs.
 Even if I considered secularizing a religious-based curriculum, many of the literature programs were heavy on the classics.
-While I’m all about some classics, I don’t believe in all classics.
-There are too many wonderful books out there to limit our exposure.
+While I’m all about some classics, I’m not about all classics.
+I fall asleep just thinking about it.
+There are too many wonderful books out there to limit our exposure to one genre.

 I finally found Brave Writer Boomerangs.
 It had the variety I was looking for, it’s nonsectarian, and its approach to English just felt right.
 Not to mention Brave Writer encourages eating brownies in your school day.
 An English program after both my heart and my waistline.